LogtalkDotOrg/logtalk-jupyter-kernel/README.md

     - jupyter_core: 4.10.0
     - jupyterlab: 3.2.9
     - notebook: 6.4.8
-- Latest Logtalk git version
+- Logtalk 3.60.0 or later version
 - A **Prolog** installation for the configured backend
   - In order to use the default configuration, SWI-Prolog is needed and needs to be on the PATH
   - Tested with version 8.4.3 of SWI-Prolog and SICStus 4.5.1